-Please assess whether parliamentary committees are de facto, not only legally, able to summon ministers to committee meetings and to confront them with their questions.
+Please assess whether parliamentary committees are both legally and practically able to summon ministers to committee meetings and to confront them with their questions.
 Please specify if you consider the rights of committees limited.
-This question considers regular parliamentary committees only not committees established ad hoc to investigate specific guestions. iic qu 162- Parliamentary committees may summon ministers.
+This question considers regular parliamentary committees only, not committees established ad hoc to investigate specific questions.

+Parliamentary committees may summon ministers.
 Ministers regularly follow invitations and are obliged to answer questions.
-10 9 The rights of parliamentary committees to summon ministers are slightly limited; ministers occasionally refuse to follow invitations or to answer questions.
-7 The rights of parliamentary committees to summon ministers are considerably limited; ministers frequently refuse to follow invitations or to answer questions.
-Parliamentary committees may not summon ministers.
-2 Summoning Experts Are parliamentary committees able to summon experts for committee meetings?
+10 🗌 9 🗌 The rights of parliamentary committees to summon ministers are slightly limited; ministers occasionally refuse to follow invitations or to answer questions.
+8 7 6 The rights of parliamentary committees to summon ministers are considerably limited; ministers fre- quently refuse to follow invitations or to answer questions.
+5 4 3 Parliamentary committees may not summon ministers.
+2 🗌 1 🗌